FarmData2/FarmData2/components/README.md

   - This event will have a `boolean` payload indicating if the component's value is valid or not.
   - The component `watch`es the `isValid` computed property for changes and emits this event.
+  - This event should also be emitted exactly once when the component is first created.

 - If a component only contains one element, then it should be wrapped in a `<div>` element.
 See the `CommentComponent` component for an example and explanation.